 - Reduce fear of psychotic experiences, and build hope for coping and for recovery. using the CBT approach called “normalizing”

 - Help people develop a coherent story or individualized formulation of what led to psychotic difficulties, which then guides efforts toward recovery

 - Become familiar with a broad range of psychological strategies which have been found helpful for experiences such as paranoia, hearing voices or other “hallucinatory” experiences, delusional or disorganized thinking, and “negative symptoms.”

 5 CE credits are available for social workers, psychologists and nurses in the US.

-Cost: The regular cost for this seminar is $89, however, prior to July 15, 2015, it’s being offered for the discounted price of only $49.
-If you register before then, 1/3 of your registration fee will go directly to ISPS-US (the rest will go to me, Ron Unger, since I am the author and producer of the course.)
+Cost: The regular cost for this seminar is $90, however, it’s being offered here for the discounted price of only $50.
+Also, if you register here, 1/2 of your registration fee will go directly to ISPS-US (the rest will go to me, Ron Unger, since I am the author and producer of the course.)

 You might also be interested in a related online course, Working with Trauma, Dissociation, and Psychosis: CBT and other Approaches to Understanding and Recovery.
 This is also available for $50, with 6 CE credits.